Tobibur/Journey/README.md

 ## Download apk
-You can download the latest APK from the [Releases](apk-file/app-debug.apk) section of this repository.
+You can download the latest APK from the [apk-file](apk-file/app-debug.apk) folder of this repository.

 ## Features